Fall1ngStar/insomnia-plugin-json-config/README.md

 ![](pix/expandEnv.gif)

-- Add Environment variables inside your .env file, it will be expanded automatically
+- Add Environment variables inside your JSON file, it will be expanded automatically

 ![](pix/expandInsideEnv.gif)